schwarzlab-ccb/pyfraglib/README.md

 | Maximum nucleosome protection            | Snyder et al., 2016                 | not planned   |
 | 2k- & NDR-TSS coverage metrics           | Ulz et al., Nature Genetics 2016    | not planned   |
 | Promoter fragmentation entropy           |                                     | not planned   |

+## Citation

+As long as `pyfraglib` is not published, please cite this repository if you use it in your scientific work.

 ## License
 `pyfraglib` is licensed under the GPL-v3 as indicated in the source files.